DaveyEdwards/myiworlds/src/data/GoogleCloudPlatform/config/README.md

 4. Below the top blue bar there is blue text that says "+ CREATE SERVICE ACCOUNT", click that and a dialog box will pop up.

 We will be creating 3 Service accounts (explained below)
 7. I prefer to name the Service accounts something that allows me to know everything about it just from the name.
-NameOfPerson LevelOfControl Capabilities.
+NameOfViewer LevelOfControl Capabilities.
 So I create my account that only can view my whole application: Davey Project Viewer
   7. Then select the role this key is for, and select Project > Viewer.
   7. Select "Furnish a new private key".
   7. Select JSON